barryclark/jekyll-now/_first-level/about.md

 ---

 ### Justin Baum
-I am a student at the University of South Carolina studying Mathematics and Computer Science.
+I am a student at the University of South Carolina studying Computer Science and have decided to drop my Math degree to pursue industry.
 I enjoy many fields, including Graph Theory, Elliptic Curve Arithmetic, and Complexity Theory, as well as many other things.
 I enjoy playing and watching basketball as well.

-I currently work as a Software Engineer Intern at NineFX Inc, where I have been working since August 2018.
+I currently work as a Software Engineer at NineFX Inc, where I have been working since August 2018.
 Previously I had only had experience working on projects solely by myself.

-I currently am the Treasurer at [ACM@USC](https://acm.cse.sc.edu).
+I currently am the President at [ACM@USC](https://acm.cse.sc.edu).

 I really enjoy writing Ocaml, Haskell, Python, C++, and Java, in that order, but esoteric projects are not only a major interest for me, but pretty much all I do.

 Awards:
+* 2020 USC@ACM Codeathon Coordinator
 * 2019 USC@ACM Fall Codeathon 145/146/240/350 Coordinator and Problem Writer
 * 2019 Fall - Pi Mu Epsilon Mathematics Society Member
 * 2019 USC@ACM Spring Codeathon 240: 1st Place